webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Tables/Science-Fiction-Creatures-And-NPCs-By-Level And-Tech.md

 ---
 aliases:
-- "Science Fiction Creatures And NPCs By Level And Tech"
+  - Science Fiction Creatures And NPCs By Level And Tech
 tags:
   - Compendiums/CSRD/en/Tables
   - Creatures/Science-Fiction
   - NPCs/Science-Fiction
+title: Science Fiction Creatures And NPCs By Level And Tech
+collection: Tables
+kind: Creatures
+id: Science-Fiction-Creatures-And-NPCs-By-Level And-Tech
 ---

 ## Science Fiction Creatures And NPCs By Level And Tech